🧠 Exam Paper Leaks — The 1.40 KB Kernel That Eliminates the Early Final-Assembled Paper

 9. Why is there no “backup paper” or emergency flow?

-It appears from structure.
+It resolves from structure.

-If structure is insufficient, the system remains silent instead of forcing an unsafe paper.
+If structure is insufficient, the system remains silent

 10. Is this transparent and auditable?